Louise Day Hicks: Mayoral bids, city council, and Congress

 During her political career, Hicks was excoriated by liberal politicians and activists.
-The columnist Joseph Alsop called her "Joe McCarthy dressed up as Polyanna"; civil rights leaders likened her to Adolf Hitler or Bull Connor of Birmingham, Alabama.
+The columnist Joseph Alsop called her "Joe McCarthy dressed up as Pollyanna"; civil rights leaders likened her to Adolf Hitler or Bull Connor of Birmingham, Alabama.
 Newsweek published a satirical article ridiculing the Irish culture of South Boston, a matter which prompted Hicks to reply with a full-page newspaper ad.
 There were 223 murders in Boston from 1973 to 1974, but only two dozen involved blacks killing whites.
 Hicks claimed, however, that there were "at least one hundred black people walking around in the black community who have killed white people during the last two years."
 Hicks took aim at "radical agitators" and "pseudo-liberals" of the counterculture.
 She declared that "white women can no longer walk the streets [of Boston] in safety" and that "justice [had come] to mean special privileges for the black man and the criminal."
 She attacked "black militants [who] tyrannize our schools, creating chaos and disruption."
 Hicks opposed George Wallace of Alabama, who ran for U.S. President on four occasions: "He's a segregationist.
 I don't want to be connected to him."
 Hicks continued, "While a large part of my vote probably does come from bigoted people. ...
 I know I'm not bigoted.
 To me the word means all the dreadful southern segregationist, Jim Crow business that's always shocked and revolted me."

 On June 21, 1974, Judge W. Arthur Garrity Jr. ruled in Morgan v.
 Hennigan that the open enrollment and controlled transfer policies that the School Committee created in 1961 and 1971 respectively were being used to effectively discriminate on the basis of race, and that the School Committee had maintained segregation in the Boston Public Schools by adding portable classrooms to overcrowded white schools instead of assigning white students to nearby underutilized black schools, while simultaneously purchasing closed white schools and busing black students past open white schools with vacant seats.
 In accordance with the Racial Imbalance Act, the School Committee would be required to bus 17,000 to 18,000 students the following September (Phase I) and to formulate a desegregation plan for the 1975–1976 school year by December 16 (Phase II).